Artt2/Full-Stack-open/part4/README.md

 Part 4 of the University of Helsinki's Full Stack Open Course, see [here](https://fullstackopen.com/en/part4) for more.

 Building a REST API in Node.js from scratch using Express with data stored to a MongoDB database.
 User administration and authentication.
 Using Redux for more complex state management.
-Testing done with jest.
+Testing done with Jest.

 ## Technologies used